Enter the length of the exposed perimeter and the area of the floor into the calculator to determine the u value of the ground floor.

 Definition:

-A U value is a measure of rate of heat loss per unit of area times degrees.
+A U value is a measure of the rate of heat loss per unit of area times degrees.
 It is used in building regulation to ensure buildings are not losing too much energy through the floor.

 How to Calculate U Value of Ground Floor?